openzipkin/zipkin/zipkin-server/README.md

                   files, or ec2 profiles) to sign outbound requests to the cluster.
     * `ES_PIPELINE`: Only valid when the destination is Elasticsearch 5.x.
 Indicates the ingest pipeline used before spans are indexed.
 No default.
+    * `ES_MAX_REQUESTS`: Only valid when the transport is http.
+Sets maximum in-flight requests from this process to any Elasticsearch host.
+Defaults to 64.
     * `ES_AWS_DOMAIN`: The name of the AWS-hosted elasticsearch domain to use.
 Supercedes any set `ES_HOSTS`.
 Triggers the same request signing behavior as with `ES_HOSTS`, but requires the additional IAM permission to describe the given domain.
     * `ES_AWS_REGION`: An optional override to the default region lookup to search for the domain